-The Portuguese language is estimated to be made out of a total of 250000 words with the largest Portuguese dictionary having over 171000 words.
-This can seem a really big and frightening number to someone wanting to start learning Portuguese, but here's the good news: you only need to know roughly 5% of the total words to be fluent in Portuguese.
-This means that focusing your efforts on learning the most common Portuguese words you will be fluent in Portuguese in no time.
+The Portuguese language is estimated to be made out of a total of 250,000 words with the largest Portuguese dictionary having over 171,000 words.
+However, you only need to know roughly 5% of the total words to be fluent in Portuguese.
+This means that by focusing your efforts on learning the most common Portuguese words, you will be fluent in Portuguese in no time.

 Let's naturally start with "Olá" which means "Hello" in Portuguese.
 This is one of the most known words in Portuguese and a great way to start a conversation with someone from Brazil.
 Click play below to listen to the actual pronunciation:

 Love is a universal feeling and we definitely had to talk about it here.
 Portuguese people have a lovely way of saying they love someone or something through the word "amor".
 Hear it in action here:

 When there's love, there's definitely happiness.
 We are all chasing "felicidade" as Portuguese speaking people would say.
 Listen closely and you might just get some “happiness” in your life today:

 Let's talk pets.
 There are two types of people in the world: cat people and dog people.
 We are going to talk about cats first or how people in Portugal would say: "gato".
 Listen to how it sounds like:

 But let's not forget our lovely and loyal companions, dogs.
 A dog in Portuguese is "cão", a really useful word for dog lovers worldwide.
 Here is how you would pronounce it: